- 1 Best Portable Water Filters On The Market

 Features To Look For

-There’s no secret that people want to be conscious with their finances and when you upgrade your survival kit you always want to be mindful.
+There’s no secret that people want to be conscious of their finances and when you upgrade your survival kit you always want to be mindful.
 It would be awful if you bought a product that doesn’t meet your needs and this is why we want to open your eyes.
 Here we will mention all the more important specs and characteristics that you might want from your portable water filter.

 Isn’t that the most important characteristic of these things?
 While some might argue that effectiveness matter more, we can tell you that if you can’t carry the filter with you it doesn’t matter how good it is.
 In that sense, check the proportions and the flexibility of your filter.

 For instance, straw filters are typically foldable and they are as big as a small pipe.
 These products are easy to tuck away and can be whipped out at any given time.
 Some bottle filters are very inconvenient to carry in a small bag because they are essentially…bottles.
-On the other hand, there are those bottle filters which combine a straw filter and a bag.
+On the other hand, there are those bottle filters that combine a straw filter and a bag.
 They are easily folded and you can carry them around seamlessly.

 The size of the pump filters is not the biggest problem as much as all the parts that you have to also have.
 These filters come with a hose and a tube, the body of the unit is bulkier because water is stored there.
 So in case, your bag is tight, you might want to look for other portable water filters for camping.

 This is the other spec related to the physical characteristics of portable filters.
 Weight is somewhat linked to size but not necessarily.
 Even if a unit is light, it might still require a little bit more space.
-Your best bet here again are the straw filters and the bottle filters that come with a clean bag.
+Your best bet here again is the straw filters and the bottle filters that come with a clean bag.

 Who says that convenience doesn’t matter in a survival situation?
 Of course, it does, because you want to go through your routine quickly.
 This means that you have to be able to quickly whip out your portable water filter and use it.